2swap/swaptube/README.md

 | LibPNG | PNG scenes | visual_media.cpp | Reads PNG files and converts them to pixel data | `sudo apt install libpng-dev` |
 | CUDA or HIP | Accelerating simulations and video rendering | Anything that references the CUDA or ROCm src dirs | Various | Hardware-dependent |

-### Further Setup
-You should record an audio file at `<repo_base>/media/testaudio.mp3`.
-The program will look at this at startup to make conclusions about your audio recording environment.
-If it is missing, the program will gracefully fail out with a kind error message.

 ## How to Run

 When you have created a project file in `projects/yourprojectname.cpp`, you can compile and run the whole project by executing: